databricks/spark-training/strata_2013/processing-live-data-streams-with-spark-streaming.md

     </pre>

     Please double check that the right values have been assigned to the right key.
 Save the file and proceed to writing your first Spark Streaming program.
-5. Once you have finished the tutorial, you can go back to the <a href="https://dev.twitter.com/apps" target="_blank">starting page</a> and delete the application you have created.
+5.  **Once you have finished this tutorial (not now!)**, you can go back to the <a href="https://dev.twitter.com/apps" target="_blank">starting page</a> and delete the application you have created.
 To do this click on the application, and then click on _Delete_ as shown by the arrow below.
 This will automatically invalidate the tokens.

     ![Delete application](img/oauth-5.png)